daoramey/me.io/_pages/about.md

 title: About Me
 ---

-Hello, I'm **Chenyao Diao**, a research engineer dedicated to harnessing advanced technologies to capture and interpret human behavior.
-With over 3 years of experience as a research assistant in telepresence system development, I specialize in using deep learning and computer vision to explore the subtle dynamics of non-verbal communication.
-My work bridges the gap between technology and human interaction—designing studies and prototypes that measure interpersonal behavioral synchrony and coordination.
+Hello, I'm **Chenyao Diao**, a research engineer dedicated to harnessing advanced technologies to capture and interpret nonverbal human behavior.
+With over 3 years of experience as a research assistant in telepresence system development, I specialize in using deep learning and computer vision to explore the subtle dynamics of non-verbal communication during remote interaction.
+My work bridges the gap between technology and human interaction—designing studies and prototypes that model nonverbal communication dynamics.

 ---

 ## 🔎 Research & Interaction Analysis

 - **Immersive Communication Systems:**
-  I design and develop telepresence and immersive platforms to enhance human-avatar interactions in social VR/AR and videoconferencing settings.
+  I develop telepresence and immersive platforms to enhance human-avatar interactions in social VR/AR and videoconferencing settings.

 - **Quality of Experience Assessment:**
   I design and conduct user studies that compare non-verbal behaviors under varied experimental conditions, shedding light on how system design influences natural communication.